nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions:**

-- 1a.
+* 1a.
 User requests to search for reservation availability at a date.
-    - 1a1.
+    * 1a1.
 RHRH shows all the available slots on the indicated date.

     Use case ends.

-- 1b.
+* 1b.
 User requests to search for reservation availability at a time.
-    - 1b1.
-RHRH shows the availability for the indicated time today.
+    * 1b1.
+RHRH shows the availability for the indicated time today

     Use case ends.

-- 1c.
+* 1c.
 RHRH detects information missing from the command entered.
-    - 1c1.
-RHRH requests user to enter the command again with sufficient information.
+    * 1c1.
+RHRH requests for the missing details to be filled in.
+    * 1c2.
+User enters missing data.

+    Steps 1c1 - 1c2 are repeated until the command is correctly formatted.

-      Use case ends.
+    Use case resumes from step 2.

-- 1d.
-RHRH detects wrong format of date/time.
+* 1d.
+RHRH detects an incorrect format of date/time.
-    - 1d1.
-RHRH requests user to enter the command again with a suitable date/time format.
+    * 1d1.
+RHRH requests for the format to be corrected.
+    * 1d2.
+User enters the command again.

+    Steps 1d1 - 1d2 are repeated until the command is correctly formatted.

-      Use case ends
+    Use case resumes from step 2.

 ### Non-Functional Requirements